jcraigk/kudochest/README.md

 &nbsp;

-# Hosted Service

-In addition to this open source version, you can also sign up for a subscription based service at **[kudochest.com](https://kudochest.com)** if you're using Slack.
-Read on if you want to host the app yourself.

 # Installation

 To install KudoChest into your organization's Slack or Discord workspace, you must host the Rails components on a web server you control and configure the Slack or Discord App at the appropriate platform's site.